-I draw my thoughts on the Trinity to a conclusion by highlighting the fact that Jesus preferred to put forward a relationship criterion as what would distinguish his disciples rather than religious criteria (see John 13:1-17, 34-35).
-I think this is surely the need of the hour because we have probably shed more blood in the name of religion in the last one hundred years than in all previous centuries of human history combined.
+I would draw my thoughts on the Trinity to a conclusion by highlighting the fact that Jesus preferred to put forward a relationship criterion as what would distinguish his disciples rather than religious criteria (see John 13:1-17, 34, 35).
+I think this is surely the need of the hour because we have probably shed more blood in the name of religion in the last 100 years than in all previous centuries of human history combined.

-We need to recognize the fact that there is one aspect of apologetics that involves presentation of truth, taking into account philosophy, history, science, arts, and so on.
-But there is another aspect of apologetics-the expression of love within the Christian community-that is the final proof that we are the disciples of the Lord Jesus (John 13:34-35; 15:9).
+1. We need to recognize the fact that there is one aspect of apologetics that involves presentation of truth, taking into account philosophy, history, science, arts, etc. But there is the other-the expression of love within the Christian community-which is the final proof that we are the disciples of the Lord Jesus (John 13:34, 35; 15:9).